Chessplorer/Chessplorer-Lib/CONTRIBUTING.md

     development.
 Changes from this branch are merged into [master](https://github.com/Chessplorer/Chessplorer-Lib/tree/master) when a new version is released.

+-   The [gkalab branch](https://github.com/Chessplorer/Chessplorer-Lib/tree/gkalab) contains commits from [*ChesspressoNG*](https://github.com/gkalab/chesspressong), that were merged into this project.
+    No development is directly taking place in that branch.

 -   For more complex features you may also find different feature branches.
 These are derived from [develop branch](https://github.com/Chessplorer/Chessplorer-Lib/tree/develop) and are merged back / removed as soon as the feature is ready for release.